telefonicaid/iot-activation/tutorials/RaspberryPi_StarterKit.md

 sudo nmcli con add type gsm ifname "*" con-name USBStick apn TelefonicaSIM_APN user telefonica password telefonica
 ```

-:heavy_exclamation_mark:  The field **TelefonicaSIM_APN** must be replaced by the APN address of your Telefonica SIM card.
+:heavy_exclamation_mark:  The field **TelefonicaSIM_APN** must be replaced by the APN address of your Telefónica SIM card.
-In this case, the APN of your SIM card will be provided by Telefonica.
+In this case, the APN of your SIM card will be provided by Telefónica.
 However, you will be able to identify it through access to [Kite.](Kite_Platform.md)

 If your SIM uses a PIN code, add to the end of the command: `pin 0000`